 Identifying Mental Health Conditions in September 11th Survivors

 There are many mental health conditions people face every day.
 Many mental health conditions are associated with experiencing trauma.
 September 11th was certainly a trauma, causing pain, distress, and suffering.
-The Victim Compensation Fund covers the following mental health conditions for 9/11 survivors:
+The September 11th Victim Compensation Fund (VCF) does not cover any mental health conditions.
+Financial compensation is only available for physical conditions.

 - Acute distress disorder

 - Anxiety disorders (not otherwise specified)